 Agile Alliance Experience Reports help us understand how Agile really works, the challenges that arise, and how Agile approaches evolve.

-- Kaluhi Anzigale will discuss her report, “What Happens when Agile Goes Away?”
+- Kaluhi Anzigale’s report, “What Happens when Agile Goes Away?”
 Kaluhi joined a company that was on a robust Agile journey where healthy team dynamics and practices were the norms.
 Then things drastically changed when the company laid off the entire Agile Lead Team.
-Kaluhi faced the challenge of being the lone Agile coach retained for a three-month period to help transition her role to others in the organization.
-What was a real eye-opener to Kaluhi was how quickly the company culture changed.

-- Nate Ashford in his report, “Transformation Begins with Me”, will explain how he saved his life by deliberately living the principles he espouses at work every day and how that decision made him a better person and a better coach.
-Nate’s personal story of how he transformed after a life-changing health scare is an inspiring one.
-As Nate remarks, “…the unknown unknowns we cannot anticipate.
-They can feel like huge setbacks at the moment, yet they are the measure and the instructor of our Agility.”
+- Nate Ashford’s report, “Transformation Begins with Me”, explains how he saved his life by deliberately living the principles he espouses at work every day and how that decision made him a better person and a better coach.

 - Drew Boyer’s, “The Transformation of a Transformation Agent”, recounts how he rewired his brain and learned to be at peace with being in service and not have coaching be all about him fixing things.

 After all three have discussed their experiences, there will be a roundtable discussion about their respective challenges and opportunities, along with a live Q&A session.